-Ewing Sarcoma: Frequently Asked Questions
+Frequently Asked Questions About Ewing Sarcoma

 Here are some answers to frequently asked questions about Ewing sarcoma.

-What is Ewing sarcoma?
+Q: What is Ewing sarcoma?

-Ewing sarcoma is a type of cancer that can start in either the bone or in nonbony, or soft, tissues.
-Ewing sarcoma is part of the Ewing family of tumors (EFT).Tumors in the soft tissue are called extraosseous.
-Another member of the EFT family is the peripheral primitive neuroectodermal tumor.
+A: Ewing sarcoma is a type of cancer.
+It can start in either the bone or in non-bony or soft tissues.
+Ewing sarcoma is part of the Ewing family of tumors (EFT).
+Ewing tumors that start in the soft tissue are called extraosseous or extraskeletal.
+Another member of the EFT family is the peripheral primitive neuroectodermal tumor (PPNET).
 These cancers are closely related.
-Doctors believe they come from the same type of cells and they are treated in a similar way.
+Experts believe they come from the same type of cells.
+They are treated in a similar way.

-Who gets Ewing sarcoma?
+Q: Who gets Ewing sarcoma?

-What are the risk factors for Ewing sarcoma?
+Q: What are the risk factors for Ewing sarcoma?

-What are the symptoms of Ewing sarcoma?
+Q: What are the symptoms of Ewing sarcoma?

-How is Ewing sarcoma diagnosed?
+Q: How is Ewing sarcoma diagnosed?

-Should everyone get a second opinion for Ewing sarcoma?
+Q: Should everyone get a second opinion for Ewing sarcoma?